 Gold ETFs offer another accessible route, letting you buy units of a fund that tracks the price of gold.
 They trade on the Toronto Stock Exchange like any stock, so you can add to or trim your position easily, often with lower fees than traditional mutual funds or physical gold products.

-Platforms such as CIBC Investor’s Edge make it easy to purchase both gold e-certificates and gold ETFs directly from your trading dashboard.
+Self-directed platforms such as Questrade make it easy to purchase both gold e-certificates and gold ETFs directly from your trading dashboard.

 Real estate: rich with opportunity